The First Somali License Round is OPEN...

 The new 2020 Somali Petroleum Law has been designed to provide a stable, long-term legal and regulatory framework that promotes cooperation between IOCs and consortiums in a way that protects the investments of the exploration companies participating.

-A revised Production Sharing Contract (PSC) model has also been designed in parallel with the 2020 round to encourage exploration, with fiscal terms reflecting TECOP (technical, economic, commercial, Operational and Political) considerations.
+A revised Production Sharing Contract (PSC) model and Tender Protocol documentation have also been designed in parallel with the 2020 round to encourage exploration, with fiscal terms reflecting TECOP (technical, economic, commercial, Operational, and Political) considerations.

 Overview of Data

-TGS has the only data available over the blocks of the first Offshore License Round and TGS has an exclusive agreement with the Somali Government to market this data to interested parties.
+TGS holds the only seismic data available over the blocks of this License Round and has an exclusive agreement with the Somali Government to market this data to interested parties.

 For data availability, click on the following link: Discover the TGS data library